lzim/mtl/blue/session04/s04_learner/mtl_session04_see.md

 # MTL Live Session 04

-## Today we're modeling to learn how to prioritize team needs
+## Today we're modeling to learn how to prioritize team needs.

 ## Done and Do (15 minutes)